American Tire and Service

 Computerized Wheel Alignment

-If your car or truck is pulling or drifting on a straight highway, it may be time to have a wheel alignment, also referred to as a front-end alignment or tire alignment.
+If you notice that your car or truck is pulling or drifting to one site while you’re driving on a straight highway, it may be time to have a wheel alignment.
+This service is sometimes referred to as a front-end alignment or tire alignment.
 American Tire and Service in Rio Rancho serves drivers in the greater Albuquerque, Corrales and Bernalillo area for vehicle alignments, including those for 4-wheel drive vehicles.

 Driving a vehicle that is not properly aligned is not only expensive, it can be dangerous.
 A vehicle that’s out of alignment has decreased gas mileage and tire life; additional stress to other vehicle components can lead to other damage.
 At American Tire, we work to properly align your vehicle’s wheels to be perpendicular to the ground and parallel to each other.
 Adjusting the angles of the wheels so that they meet these criteria is how our ASE-trained service technicians ensure your vehicle is properly aligned.